Wang Xiyu: 2016–17: Professional debut

-Wang made her ITF Women's Circuit debut in 2016 at the $10k event in Anning as a wildcard player.
-Despite the loss in her first match, the following week she reached semifinal at the $10k event in the same city.
-In October 2017, she made her WTA Tour main-draw debut at the 2017 Tianjin Open, where she also recorded her first win over Danka Kovinić.
+Wang made her ITF Women's Circuit debut in 2016 at Anning as a wildcard player.
+Despite the loss in her first match, the following week she reached semifinal at another $10k event in the same city.
+In October 2017, she made her WTA Tour main-draw debut at the 2017 Tianjin Open and recorded her first win, over Danka Kovinić.

-2018: Improvement
+2018: Breakthrough season

-Season of 2018 was her breakthrough.
-In the early season, she reached quarterfinal at the $60k Burnie International, and soon after, she played at the Premier Mandatory Miami Open but failed to qualify.
-In April, she recorded her first win on the WTA Challenger Tour, defeating Naomi Broady in order to reach second round of the Zhengzhou Open.
-In August, she won her first ITF singles title, defeating Barbora Štefková in the final of $25k event in Nonthaburi.
-She then finished as runner-up at another $25k event in Nonthaburi and won the title at the $25k event in Tsukuba.
+She had her breakthrough in 2018.
+In the early season, she reached quarterfinals at the $60k Burnie International, and soon after, she competed at the Premier Mandatory Miami Open but failed to qualify.
+In April, she recorded her first win on the WTA Challenger Tour, defeating Naomi Broady in order to reach the second round of the Zhengzhou Women's Open.
+In August, she won her first singles title, defeating Barbora Štefková in the final of a $25k event in Nonthaburi.
+She then finished runner-up at another $25k event in Nonthaburi and won the title at the $25k event in Tsukuba.
 Her last tournament of the season was the Wuhan Open, where she made her debut at Premier 5-level tournaments.
-There, she recorded a win over wildcard player Bernarda Pera, before she lost in a tense match against Daria Kasatkina.
+There, she recorded a win over wildcard player Bernarda Pera, before losing in a tense match against Daria Kasatkina.

-2019: Major, WTA Premier and top 150 debuts
+2019: Major and WTA Premier debuts

 Wang reached another quarterfinal at the Burnie International.
 In March, she made her debut at the Premier Mandatory level tournaments as a wildcard, reaching the second round of the Miami Open.
 There, she also recorded her first win on that level, defeating Monica Puig in the first round.
 In April, she reached final at the $25k event in Osaka and one month later won her first bigger title at the $60k event in La Bisbal d'Emporda, defeating Dalma Gálfi in the final.
 In June, she reached quarterfinals at the $100k Manchester Trophy.
 Unlike the first three majors of the year, Wang reached the main draw at the US Open, but lost to Kirsten Flipkens in the first round.
 Later, she had first-round losses at the Wuhan Open and China Open, but ended one round further at the Tianjin Open.